-Table 26: Records Supported for RTCM Version 3.0
+Table 25: Records Supported for RTCM Version 3.0

 Record Туре Comment 1002 L1 only measurements One of these is required for GPS users.
-1004 L1/L2 measurements 1010 GLONASS L1 only measurements One of these is required for GLONASS users.
-1012 GLONASS L1/L2 measurements 1013 System Parameters Required to extract GPS week number.
+1004 L1/L2 measurements Offe of these is required for Gradusers.
+1010 GLONASS L1 only measurements One of these is required for GLONASS users.
+1012 GLONASS L1/L2 measurements Offe of these is required for GLONAGS users.
+1013 System Parameters Required to extract GPS week number.
 1019 GPS Ephemeris Recommended for GPS users.
 1020 GLONASS Ephemeris Recommended for GLONASS users.

 The RTCM decoder has been expanded to support MSM4, MSM5, MSM6 and MSM7 messages, which can be used for multi-constellation operation.
-See Table 27: Supported MSM Messages below.
+See Table 26: Supported MSM Messages below.